opds-community/drafts/opds-1.2.md

 #### 7.2.2 Linked Resources

 OPDS Catalogs can contain XML External Entities as defined in Section 4.2.2 of [[REC-xml](http://www.w3.org/TR/2006/REC-xml-20060816)].
 OPDS Catalog implementations are not required to load external entities.
 External entities are subject to the same security concerns as any network operation and can alter the semantics of an OPDS Catalog Feed Document or OPDS Catalog Entry Document.
-The same issues exist for Resources linked to by elements such as atom:link and atom:content.
+The same issues exist for Resources linked to by elements such as `atom:link` and `atom:content`.

 #### 7.2.3 URIs and IRIs